Our Team | EFEIA

 Coordinator of Licensing, Accreditation & Publications

-She leads content development and scientific communication at EFEIA, ensuring the foundation’s voice is clear, accurate, and grounded in research.
-A lifelong tech enthusiast, her experience with electrohypersensitivity sparked a personal commitment to healthier innovation, beginning with SPIRO and deepening through her work at EFEIA.
-She also oversees consultant licensing and space accreditations under the BEMCP framework, maintaining alignment between scientific outputs, educational materials, and EFEIA’s global standards.
+She leads content development and scientific communication at EFEIA, ensuring the foundation's outputs are accurate, grounded in research, and clearly expressed.
+Her own experience with electrohypersensitivity and subsequent work with SPIRO® deepened a personal commitment to the field.
+She also oversees consultant licensing and space accreditations under the BEMCP framework, maintaining alignment between scientific publications, educational materials, and EFEIA's standards.

 Bárbara Esteva